calgdon/Average-Joes-Gym-Python-Project/README.md

 3. Create the database:

+    - createdb callums_gym

+4. Initialise the database

     - psql -f callums_gym -f db/callums_gym.sql

-4. Populate the database:
+5. Populate the database:

     - python3 console.py

-5. Load the webpage:
+6. Load the webpage:

     - flask run

-6. Open the webpage by copying http://127.0.0.1:4999/ into your browser
+7. Open the webpage by copying http://127.0.0.1:4999/ into your browser

 ## Screenshots